immanuelpotter/packer-centos-7/README.md

   - [VirtualBox](https://www.virtualbox.org/) (if you want to build the VirtualBox box)
   - [Ansible](http://docs.ansible.com/intro_installation.html)

+The ansible provisioner in packer makes use of some pre-made roles by geerlingguy; these make the raw .iso used compatible with vagrant by installing the dependencies for VBox Guest Additions and similar.

 ## Usage

 Make sure all the required software (listed above) is installed, then cd to the directory containing this README.md file, and run: